kostasKar/ArduinoPID/README.md

  ## A note on variables affected by ISRs

- If a variable is manipulated by an ISR and main code, it should be declared as volatile.
+ If a variable is manipulated both by an ISR and main code, it should be declared as volatile.
 If its size is more than 8 bits, reading it from outside of an ISR should be enclosed in an ATOMIC block: